nens/threedi-docs/source/i_overview_user_interface.rst

 The 3Di Results Analysis toolbar gives you access to all the :ref:`toctree_analysing_results`.

-Clicking the (|loggingtoolbar|) saves the technical logging of the 3Di Results Analysis plugin to a file.
+Clicking the |loggingtoolbar| saves the technical logging of the 3Di Results Analysis plugin to a file.
 This can be helpful for the our :ref:`servicedesk` when you run into any technical issues with the 3Di Results Analysis plugin.

+.. |loggingtoolbar| image:: /image/i_3di_results_analysis_toolbar_logging.png
+    :scale: 25%

 .. _temporal_controller: